 Shenandoah’s Nontraditional Doctor of Pharmacy (NTDP) pathway provides practicing, U.S.-licensed pharmacists who already hold a Bachelor of Science in Pharmacy the opportunity to expand their education.

-The online program offers you the flexibility to complete your studies while working full time.
+The online pathway offers you the flexibility to complete your studies while working full time.
 Many of the courses are self-paced, and you may be able to complete the experiential components at your existing workplace.

 The Nontraditional Doctor of Pharmacy (NTDP) pathway utilizes much of the innovative information technology that is woven throughout the traditional Doctor of Pharmacy program to enhance the efficiency and effectiveness of the pharmacist as a decision maker.
 The technology also serves to deliver educational content to you, the learner, when and where you are available to access it.
 A rich learning environment is achieved by use of a unique learning management system, online educational resources, streaming/downloadable lectures and course content.